 They are pretty much neck-in-neck in terms of competing for our affections and our wallets.
 Whatever one company does, we expect the other one to copy soon after, and we are rarely disappointed.

-Their marketing and advertising strategies are pretty much the same, their operations are very similar and it seems there’s not much room for differentiation, but that is not so.
+Their marketing and advertising strategies are pretty much the same, their operations are very similar and it seems that there’s not much room for differentiation, right?
+Not quite.
 This is where Strategic Awareness comes into play.

 Recently, one of the chains opened a new store in a location where the other one already had presence for a number of years.
 The location – one of the more affluent suburbs of Melbourne.

-The incumbent chain responded by refurbishing and renovating its store in a similar manner to prevent customers from being seduced away by shine and glamour.
-A totally literate pre-emptive tactical move, right?
-But it didn’t work.
+The incumbent chain responded by refurbishing and renovating its store in a similar manner, to prevent customers from being seduced away by shine and glamour.
+A totally logical strategic move, right?
+But it didn’t quite work.

 Many customers still went over to the new entrant.
 Why?
-It turned out to be quite simple: the new entrant has an elevator and an escalator to take people from the carpark right into the store.
+It turned out to be quite simple: the new entrant has an elevator and an escalator to take people from the car park right into the store, but the incumbent’s customers have to walk from the car park, around the outside, to enter the store.